priyanka7411/audible-book-recommendations/README.md

 ### Notes:

 - **Screenshots/Images:** Add your images to a folder named `images` in your repository, and reference them like:
+ - **Screenshots/Images:** Add your images to a folder named `images` in your repository, and reference them like:
   - `![Home Page](https://raw.githubusercontent.com/priyanka7411/audible-book-recommendations/main/images/screencapture-localhost-8502-2025-02-17-13_17_51.png)` (for the home page)

   - `![FAQ Section](https://raw.githubusercontent.com/priyanka7411/audible-book-recommendations/main/images/screencapture-localhost-8502-2025-02-17-13_18_33.png)` (for the FAQ section)